lesunb/goald-evaluation/README.md

-# goalp-evaluation
+# GoalD Evaluation
-Evaluation of Goalp - Datasets and R scripts are available in this repository.
+Evaluation of GoalD - Datasets and R scripts are available in this repository.

 The code used to execute the evaluation and obtain the dataset is available on https://github.com/lesunb/goalp/tree/master/scalability-evaluation